April 20, 2023

-Part 8 of “The Age of Ignition,” a NIF & Photon Science News Special Report describing the elements of Lawrence Livermore National Laboratory’s fusion breakthrough at the National Ignition Facility
+Part 8 of “The Age of Ignition,” a NIF & Photon Science News Special Report describing the elements of the National Ignition Facility’s fusion breakthrough

-The intricate, delicate targets used in NIF experiments are marvels of design, engineering, and precise manufacturing.
+The intricate, delicate targets used in National Ignition Facility (NIF) experiments are marvels of design, engineering, and precise manufacturing.

 “We’ve been working over the last 16 years on continuously improving the quality of these targets,” said NIF Target Fabrication Program Manager Michael Stadermann.
 “That effort has been based on decades of prior target development activities at Livermore and elsewhere.”